-"Mechanisation could cause all of the unskilled labour to move over to the global North where the capital resides.
-When that happens, who’s going to employ our young people?”
+Mechanisation could cause all of the unskilled labour to move over to the Global North, where the capital resides.
+When that happens, who is going to employ our young people?

 Will South Africa be left behind?

-In many other developing countries, Manyika says, “micro-nationals”, who are sourcing and supplying goods and services internationally, are driving the growth of those cross-border data flows.
+"In many other developing countries, 'micro-nationals', who are sourcing and supplying goods and services internationally, are driving the growth of those cross-border data flows," says Manyika.

 On an individual level, he concludes, a diaspora community can drive global connectivity, along with the "ability to access digital platforms, so that individuals can consume digital content".

 About the author

 Lenyaro is a key member of Investec's Global Content team, based in Johannesburg, who focuses on relevant and topical issues for internal and external audiences including clients.
 She is a well-travelled multi-skilled multimedia journalist who previously held roles within eNews Channel Africa (eNCA) and Eyewitness News (EWN).